SK-EID/dds-documentation/docs/index.md

 3. the entire container to be signed
 4. the container to be signed without the bodi(es) of datafile(s) (all the content between the DataFile tags has been removed)

-The ways of sending the data necessary for signing are described more precisely in chapter 8.1.
+The ways of sending the data necessary for signing are described more precisely in [StartSession](api/api_docs#startsession).
 Data received within the StartSession request is saved in the session.

 1. SessionCode is returned to the application, what enables the following procedures with the session data.
 2. Before signing the application may add supplementary data files (AddDataFile request) or remove some datafiles (RemoveDataFile request) or carry out some other procedures with session data.